Prague Experience logoPrague Experience top logo

 The main shopping area in Prague is in the New Town.
 A line of shops, department stores and malls runs down Wenceslas Square, along Na Příkopě street, and into Republic Square.

-Pařížská street, meanwhile, is home to luxury boutique stores like Cartier and Hermes. |
+Meanwhile, Pařížská street is home to luxury boutique stores like Cartier and Hermes.

-In the Lesser Town (Malá Strana), shops centre around Mostecké street, the Lesser Town Square (Malostranské náměstí) and Nerudova street (which leads up to Prague Castle).
-This area has a pleasant, relaxed feel, where boutique stores sell glass, ceramics, paintings and other handicrafts, interspersed with cafés and restaurants. | |
+At the top of Mostecké is the Lesser Town Square (Malostranské náměstí), and beyond that, Nerudova street, which leads up to Prague Castle.
+This whole area of the Lesser Town has a pleasant, relaxed feel.
+Boutique stores sell glass, ceramics, paintings, and other handicrafts, interspersed with quaint cafés and traditional Czech pubs and restaurants.

 Opening Hours for Shops in Prague